 So, what does all of this mean for employers and legal professionals in 2018?
 The short answer is that nobody knows.
 Until Congress takes up meaningful immigration reform legislation, it’s likely the various federal agencies will continue to take actions that make the U.S. immigration system effectively unusable for many employers.
 The economic impacts of that on U.S. industry are obvious.
 For the busy HR professionals in the day-to-day trenches, that translates to a need to be hyper-diligent about their company’s immigration compliance, to be significantly more proactive about routine work visa sponsorships than they’ve ever been in the past, and to work even more closely with competent immigration counsel and help business units and their critical foreign workers to navigate an ever-changing landscape of unwritten government rules.
 It remains to be seen if Congress will finally wade back into the immigration reform debate.
 Either way, it will definitely be another interesting year in global mobility.

 Christian Allen is a senior attorney in Dickinson Wright’s Troy office, where he practices exclusively in the area of immigration law.
 He has extensive experience guiding employers of all sizes and in all industries through the maze that is the U.S. immigration system.
-Chris can be reached at 248-433-7299 or CAllen@dickinsonwright.com, and you can view his full bio here.
+Chris can be reached at 248-433-7299 or CAllen@dickinsonwright.com.